 Connection was breeze but before I proceed to what the earbuds sounds like, other things in the box includes a USB-C cable, extra eartips and a manual all well packed up within the device’s mini casing.
 The packaging and all the minimalist design makes me interested with the earbuds and yeah I finally got an affordable TWS earbuds that will impress me after a long list.

-What the Bluedio T-elf 2 TWS earbuds sounds like
+Review about what the Bluedio T-elf 2 TWS earbuds sounds like

 I know this is the part that matters most to you and seriously, you get what you paid for.
 I don’t know if that answers the question of what the Bluedio T-elf 2 sounds like.
 But honestly, this is a US$40 TWS earbuds so I wasn’t expecting it to sound like a Senheisser headphone which costs hundreds of dollars.